devwalshy/sbuxtips.com/README.md

 npm run dev
 ```

-The SPA expects an OCR endpoint URL in `VITE_OCR_SERVICE_URL`.
-Copy `.env.example` to `.env` and adjust as
+Copy `.env.example` to `.env` and adjust as needed. `OCR_ENGINE=auto` will use Azure when credentials are
-needed.
-When deploying to GitHub Pages, remember to update the environment variable to your hosted OCR
-service URL.
+present and otherwise fall back to the bundled OCR microservice at `http://localhost:8000/ocr`.
+If you need
+to point at a different self-hosted endpoint, export `OCR_SERVICE_URL` in your shell or deployment
+environment.

+### Using Azure Document Intelligence

+If you prefer Azure Document Intelligence instead of the self-hosted service:

+1. Set `OCR_ENGINE=azure` (or leave `auto` with valid credentials).
+2. Provide `AZURE_DI_ENDPOINT` (for example `https://your-resource.cognitiveservices.azure.com/`).
+3. Provide `AZURE_DI_KEY` with a valid key from your Azure resource.
+4. Optionally set `AZURE_DI_MODEL_ID` (defaults to `prebuilt-layout`) and `AZURE_DI_API_VERSION`.

+Azure keys grant full access to your resource.
+Keep them out of source control and avoid embedding them in
+public builds; route requests through a trusted backend when possible.

 ### Build for GitHub Pages